joelchelliah/dawn-dash/README.md

 A speedrun visualization tool for the mobile RPG: [Dawncaster](https://dawncaster.wanderlost.games/).

-Charts of speedrun records and progressions for all modes and difficulties of the game.
-Only runs linked to a Dawncaster Discord account are shown.
+Generates charts of speedrun records and progressions, for all modes and difficulties of the game.

+Only runs linked to a **Dawncaster Discord account** are visible.
+Your run must be submitted to [Blightbane](https://blightbane.io/) via the official [Dawncaster Discord](https://discord.gg/pfeMG9c) to be shown here.

+So...
 Did **your** run make it on to the list?
 Go find out at [Dawn-Dash](https://dawn-dash.com/)! 👀

+## 🤔 Ideas and feedback

+If you have any thoughts, questions, or feedback, you can either:

+- 💬 Reach out to me in the [Dawncaster Discord](https://discord.gg/pfeMG9c) (I'm joel6801)
+- 📝 Open an issue here to discuss your ideas
+- 🐞 Open an issue here to report a bug

 ## 🤝 Contribution